 Jason Toynbee and Byron Dueck, eds.
 Migrating Music.
 London: Routledge, 2011.

 'Indigenous Song, the Sacred, and the Senses' in Sensual Religion: Religion and the Five Senses, Graham Harvey and Jessica Hughes, eds.
-Equinox Publishing, forthcoming 2018.
+Sheffield and Bristol: Equinox Publishing, 2018.

 ‘Imagining Identifications: How Musicians Align Their Practices with Publics’ in The Oxford Handbook of Musical Identities, Raymond MacDonald, David Hargreaves, and Dorothy Miell, eds.
 Oxford: Oxford University Press, 2016.